michac789/Buying-Frenzy-Backend/README.md

         }
     ]

+### `[GET] /purchase/me/`

+- Get all purchases (see return format below) made by current requesting user.
+- Return 401 if not logged in.
+- Return 200 if success.

+Sample Output:

+    [
+        {
+            "id": 137,
+            "transactionDate": "2018-09-19T11:41:00.000Z",
+            "menuId": 24527,
+            "userId": 354,
+            "menuName": "Roastbeef",
+            "menuPrice": "10.99"
+        },
+        {
+            "id": 138,
+            "transactionDate": "2019-02-18T20:20:00.000Z",
+            "menuId": 13987,
+            "userId": 354,
+            "menuName": "CHARCOAL BROILED CHOPPED SIRLOIN STEAK",
+            "menuPrice": "10.27"
+        }
+    ]

+### `[GET] /purchase/restaurant/:id/`

+- Get all purchases made for all menus in a particular restaurant id, only available if requesting user is the restaurant owner.
+- Return 401 if not logged in.
+- Return 404 if restaurant id invalid.
+- Return 403 if restaurant not owned by requesting user.
+- Return 200 if success, with all purchases in a list, with similar format to the endpoint above.

 ### `[POST] /sample/populate/`

 Populate database with given sample data.
 It is an async function, it will run for a few seconds after you get the response.
+Please call this function only once (in production environment, I have done this so please do not do it again!).

 ### `[DELETE] /sample/reset/`